andreasdominik/ADoSnipsFire/README.md

 In addition it is necessary to install `adb` on the RPi (`sudo apt install adb` will do the job!).

+## Ecosystem

+The skill is part of the QnD-framework for Snips and intented to be used together with the Skills `ADoSnipsHermesQnd<DE/EN>`, `ADoSnipsTVViera<DE/EN>` and `ADoSnipsKodi<DE/EN>`.
+All together works like charm in my HDTV setting with a Panasonic plasma, an Amazon Stick, Libreelec/kodi on a RPi and Snips on a RPi (all connected via IP and HDMI/CEC).

+In other settings (and all settings are different) the skills will most probably *not* work out-of-the-box.
+However, the apps are developped with 2 levels of API (like shown in the framework documentation) and implement more functionality as currently used by the skills.
+Therefore it should be easy to fork the apps and adapt the code to whatever one needs by calling the proper API fnctions.

 # Julia